Our EYFS progression document.

 Statutory framework for the Early Years Foundation Stage, Department for Children, Schools and Families, 2021

-Our Early Years Team is committed to providing children with the best possible start to school life, providing children opportunities to follow their interests to ensure future success.
-We strive to ensure our children are happy, enthusiastic and confident learners with the skills, knowledge and understanding they need, to prepare them for future challenges.
+Our Early Years Team is committed to providing children with the best possible start to school life.
+We give children opportunities to follow their interests and strive to ensure our children are happy, enthusiastic and confident learners with the skills, knowledge and understanding they need to prepare them for future challenges.

 Parent and carer partnership is a key factor in the progress that children make during their time in the Early Years.
 We value parent communication to achieve the full picture of each individual child’s development and learning journey.

-In our EYFS at Aspin Park Academy we strive to support and develop our children holistically and lay solid foundations for their future life personally, socially and emotionally, with a focus on well-being.
+At Aspin Park Academy, we develop our children holistically laying foundations for personal, social and emotional learning, with a focus on well-being.
 We aim to motivate, engage and inspire our children to be active learners by embedding high aspirations and positive attitudes for learning.
-We believe that play has a pivotal role in developing children’s confidence, collaboration and love of learning through children following their own interests and fascinations.
-We place great value on the development of children as individuals and provide them with the skills, knowledge and understanding they need, to prepare them for future challenges.
+We believe that play has a pivotal role in developing children’s confidence, collaboration and love of learning.
+We support children's learning by following their interests and fascinations.

 The impact of our EYFS approach is to ensure we provided our children with the best possible start to school life.
 We want our children to leave Early Years as confident, independent young learners ready to thrive in anything they choose to pursue.

 EYFS British Values Statement

 Children enjoy having responsibilities around the classroom.
 Our ‘special helpers’ enjoy volunteering for different jobs such as; being in charge of snack, tidying up or handing out letters.
 Children are also involved in collaborative decision making where they make choices about what they would like to learn throughout our class topic.